-Hot flashes, also known as Vasomotor Symptoms, are the most common complaint among post-menopausal women.
+Hot flashes, also known as Vasomotor Symptoms, are the most common complaint among women entering menopause.
 Hot flashes are sudden feelings of warmth (accompanied with flushing and sweating) which are usually most intense over the face, neck and chest.
 They can vary in frequency and intensity but usually last between 4-10 minutes.
 Many times, a hot flash is followed by a feeling of being chilled.
 For many women, hot flashes can occur for up to 5 years, though 20% of women will experience them for up to 15 years, negatively impacting their quality of life.

 About the Study

 Rochester Clinical Research is currently recruiting women seeking alternatives for hot flash management.
 We are in need of otherwise healthy women between the ages of 40-65 for a study examining the long term safety and tolerability of an investigational oral medication aimed at reducing the frequency of hot flashes in postmenopausal women.
 The study will last approximately 60 weeks with 16 visits to our office.
 Study related care is provided to participants at no cost.
 Reimbursement for time and travel may be available up to $1300 for those who qualify.

 How do you know if you experience hot flashes?

 - Do you find yourself getting a sudden, overwhelming feeling of heat in your face and upper chest?